CodeConfidant/filewrap/README.md

             <code>copydir(destination_path, target_path)</code>
         </td>
 		<td>
-           Recursively copy target directory and all of it's subdirectories/files to a destination directory.
+            Copy target directory and all of it's subdirectories/files to a destination directory.
         </td>
 	</tr>
     <tr>